 These are all legal sites, with no bootleg content or copyright violations.
 Yes, they come with a catch — you may need a library card, or be willing to sit through commercials.
 But they are viable options for a tight budget.

 So before you rent your next movie, or pay for another streaming service subscription, check out our list below.
 You’ll be able to re-visit some of your old favorites, as well as step outside your comfort zone to watch something different.

-The first 3 on our list are 30-day free trials, followed by 12 services that are all free, all the time.
+The first 5 on our list are 30-day free trials or limited offers, followed by 12 services that are all free, all the time.

 We researched all of these free services ourselves, using our Amazon Fire Stick and Samsung smart TV.
 But there are other ways to access this content, and we tell you all the compatible devices for each free streaming service in our list.